observatorium/observatorium/docs/proposals/20220105-observatorium-alerting.md

 1. Alerts will be evaluated based on periodic requests to any replica of HTTP Query API, potentially through Query-frontend.
 2. Ruler evaluates Alerts that can be triggered.
 Triggered alerts will be pushed to all replicas of the Alertmanager (discussed later) through AM HTTP API.
 3. It exposes gRPC Rules API which is consumed by Queriers.
 Querier than can show this API via it's HTTP Rule API.
-4. It saves samples to any replica of Receiver Router (or RouterIngestor).
+4. It saves samples to any replica of Receiver.

-### Rules API (non row one)
+### Rules API (non raw one)

 We expect Rulers to be connected to Queriers through [gRPC Rules API](https://github.com/thanos-io/thanos/blob/main/pkg/rules/rulespb/rpc.proto#L29) (NOTE, not Store API as we have now).
 This allows queries to be able to present federated views of Recording and Alerting Rules loaded and active alerts through the [Promethus Rules HTTP API](https://prometheus.io/docs/prometheus/latest/querying/api/#rules).

 This API is different but a bit overlapping with `/api/metrics/v1/{tenant}/api/v1/rules/raw` which represents what was configured (not loaded).

-In order to fulfil the full story we also need:
+In order to fulfill the full story we also need:

 * Implement matching / filtering by label/tenant on Rules HTTP API of Querier.

-This will allow users looking at the Thanos Rules API (or Query UI) to only see the alerts that matter to them.
+This will allow users looking at the Thanos Rules API (or Query UI) to only see the alerts that belong to them.

 ### Alert Evaluation Status

 On top of mentioned Rules API, Prometheus also exposes [HTTP Alert API](https://prometheus.io/docs/prometheus/latest/querying/api/#alerts).
-We never expose it within Observatorium and Thanos and the truth is that Rules API gives exactly that information (on top of other data).
+We never expose it within Observatorium and Thanos, but Rules API in fact already provides exactly that information (on top of other data).

 Because of that we propose to not add this API, which will avoid a lot of work.
 In future iteration (e.g. if we would add UI), we could add Alert HTTP API in Observatorium which would extract data needed by this API from Rules API.

 ### Alert Routing

-Triggered alerts are essential to be reliably forward to correct notifiers as soon as they are triggered.
-We propose deploying w-replica Alertmanager HA, through our configuration (without Prometheus Operator help which is usually used in our past deployments).
+It is crucial that we are able to reliably forward alerts to correct notifiers as soon as they are triggered.
+We propose deploying 2-replica Alertmanager HA, through our configuration (without the help of the Prometheus Operator, which was usually used in our past deployments).

 We propose defining an additional HTTP API for routing on `/api/metrics/v1/{tenant}/api/v1/routing/raw` path in Observatorium API.
 Path that supports both GET, DELETE and PUT.

 We propose to base the type on [Prometheus Operator AM Config](https://github.com/prometheus-operator/prometheus-operator/blob/9c0db5656f04e005de6a0413fd8eb8f11ec99757/pkg/apis/monitoring/v1alpha1/alertmanager_config_types.go#L69).
 Proposed adding this API to upstream Alertmanager too (TODO).

-We could allow all read API as well of write of Inhibits and Silences of Alertmanager (https://github.com/prometheus/alertmanager/blob/main/api/v2/openapi.yaml) by adding auth and multi-tenancy layer, but we propose to deal with that in a separate epic/proposal.
+We could allow all read API as well write of Inhibits and Silences of Alertmanager by adding auth and multi-tenancy layer, but we propose to deal with that in a separate epic/proposal.

 ### Managing User Secrets